Guttman History, Family Crest & Coats of Arms

 The surname Guttman was first found in various regions of the Germanic empire where the name Guttman gained a significant reputation for its contribution to the emerging mediaeval society.
 In 1251, a knight from Alsace was called Guotman "Bonus Vir" meaning "good man" in Latin.
 In Saxony and Silesia, Guttman was common as a knightly personal name.
 One such example was Sir Guthwin von Tristewitz, the name of a father and son who were recorded in 1285.
 The form Guttman, was preceded in that area by the form Gutwin, as can be seen from the from town called Guttmannsdorf, that was once called Gutwinsdorf.
 Early records from Liegnitz show a C. Gutwyn in 1381 and C. Guttman in 1547.
 The Low German form of the surname is Gutermann, and records for Offenberg show a Dietrich Guterman in 1352.
 Gutman was also sometimes used as a forename, as in Gutman Hevenler recorded in Freiburg in 1312, and Gutman Gut recorded in Sulz in 1413.

-Important Dates for the Guttman family
+Early History of the Guttman family

 This web page shows only a small excerpt of our Guttman research.
 Another 71 words (5 lines of text) covering the years 1731, 1741, and 1807 are included under the topic Early Guttman History in all our PDF Extended History products and printed products wherever possible.